KILLinefficiency/Explore/Documentation/Explore Documentation.md

 &nbsp;
 ## The Explore Package
 Explore also offers a Python Package for integrating Explore in Python Programs.
+If you have used the installer or have installed dependencies from ``requirements.txt``, then the Explore Package is already installed on your system.
 &nbsp;
 #### *Installing the Explore Package*
 The Explore Package is available in the ``explore-package`` directory as a ``.whl`` package.